-Dr. S: With the absence of estrogen in women who have gone through perimenopause and menopause, the tissue without the estrogen gets very thin, very friable and atrophic.
-As a result, it leads to a whole host of symptoms including painful sex, dry vaginas, burning, irritation – there can be problems with the bladder as well.
+Dr. S: With the absence of estrogen in women who have gone through perimenopause and menopause, the tissue without the estrogen gets very thin, very friable, and atrophic.
+As a result, it leads to a whole host of symptoms including painful sex, dry vaginas, burning, and irritation – there can be problems with the bladder as well.

-Most women know that hot flashes and night sweats are part of losing your estrogen around the time of menopause, but don’t recognize, because it’s a few years later, that the vaginal dryness and painful you may be experiencing is the same cause.
+Most women know that hot flashes and night sweats are part of losing your estrogen around the time of menopause, but don’t recognize, because it’s a few years later, that the vaginal dryness and pain you may be experiencing is the same cause.
 Unlike hot flashes and night sweats which usually go away, this is going to get progressively worse the longer you are in menopause which is basically the rest of your life.

 Most women don’t understand that there are safe and effective treatments.
 It’s not just because of aging.
-They don’t make the association between menopause, loss of hormones, loss of sex hormones and vaginal atrophy as being all related.
+They don’t make the association between menopause, loss of hormones, loss of sex hormones, and vaginal atrophy as being all related.
 The fact is, there are safe and effective treatments.

 Over 32 million women in the United States are dealing with this issue.
-Half of them are fearful of having sex.
-25% say they’re never going to have sex again.
+Half of them are fearful of having sex. and 25% say they’re never going to have sex again.